Skip to main content

 Is an operating agreement the same as articles of organization?

-No — these are two different documents.
-Articles of Organization is the official state filing that legally creates your LLC.
-Your operating agreement is an internal document that governs how your LLC operates; it's typically not filed with the state.
+No. Articles of Organization is the official state filing that legally creates your LLC — it's a public record.
+An operating agreement is an internal document that governs how your LLC runs; it's typically not filed with the state and is not public.

-What if my LLC operates without an operating agreement?
+What if my LLC is a corporation instead of an LLC?

 Related Articles